The US job market remains robust, but is showing signs of cooling - KESQ

 The economy added 263,000 jobs in September, the Bureau of Labor Statistics reported Friday, slightly more than economists had estimated.

-While still robust, the headline number marks the second consecutive month of falling totals and points to a labor market slowdown — an outcome the Federal Reserve is seeking as it battles decades-high inflation.
+While still robust, the headline number marks the second consecutive month of falling totals.
+That, coupled with job openings showing some sharp declines, points to a labor market slowdown — an outcome the Federal Reserve is seeking as it battles decades-high inflation.

 “The job market is slowing gracefully, moderating jobs and wage growth smoothly as the Federal Reserve searches for signs of cooling inflation,” Daniel Zhao, senior economist for Glassdoor, said in a statement.
 “The job market is doing its part for a soft landing, keeping job gains positive and moderating wage gains.”